IlyaSemenov/node-data-cleaner/README.md

   // data.gender will be either 'male' or 'female'
   // data.email will be a valid email
   // data.department will be an instance of class Department
-  // It is guaranteed that if department.isFemaleOnly then data.gender is 'female' ctx.body = {user: await User.insert(data)}
+  // It is guaranteed that if data.department.isFemaleOnly then data.gender is 'female' ctx.body = {user: await User.insert(data)}
 })
 ```